 Archaeomusicology: history of concussion idiophones back to menu

-My research in archaeomusicology focuses on the history of concussion idiophones from antiquity to the present day.
+My secondary research activity in archaeomusicology focuses on the history of concussion idiophones from antiquity to the present day.
 Concussion idiophones consist of two or more complementary sonorous parts struck against each other (cymbals, castanets, etc…).
 I have recently published two articles on cymbal playing techniques in the Roman Empire.
 My methodology is essentially based on comparative iconography and experimental archaeology.

 o I have recently put forward the fact that dancers from the Roman Empire could use two cymbals per hands, attached to two different fingers, in a way similar to modern Middle Eastern Dancers from Egypt and Turkey.
 For more details, see: